mikaelbr/node-notifier/README.md

 ### Within Electron Packaging

-If packaging your Electron app as an asar, you will find that node-notifier will fail to load.
-Due to the way asar works, you cannot execute a binary from within asar.
-As a simple solution, when packaging the app into an asar please make sure you --unpack the vendor folder of node-notifier so the module still has access to the notification binaries.
+If packaging your Electron app as an `asar`, you will find node-notifier will fail to load.
+Due to the way asar works, you cannot execute a binary from within an asar.
+As a simple solution, when packaging the app into an asar please make sure you `--unpack` the vendor folder of node-notifier, so the module still has access to the notification binaries.
 To do this, you can do so by using the following command:

 ```bash
 asar pack . app.asar --unpack "./node_modules/node-notifier/vendor/**"